Cisco IOS QoS overview

-ENA QoS data is gathered from Cisco-Class-Based-QOS-MIB.my, with ENA polling QoS Enabled ports every 15 minutes.
-All ENA QoS metrics for which an historical record is kept have their polled values retained and available for reporting on for 8 days.
+Entuity QoS data is gathered from Cisco-Class-Based-QOS-MIB.my, with ENA polling QoS Enabled ports every 15 minutes.
+All Entuity QoS metrics for which an historical record is kept have their polled values retained and available for reporting on for 8 days.

 Traffic identification through access groups

 Through access lists, devices can classify packets by physical port, source or destination IP address, application port, IP Protocol type, MAC address, and so on.
-ENA displays access lists:
+Entuity displays access lists: